vaibhavkale007/amol/README.md

 # new repo
-this is my repo with name amol
+this is my repo with name amol and vaibhav